Me2U-Afrika/Me2U/README.md

 This will change the recoreds to delivered = True in our records for further confirmation, we give a follow up call to ensure receipt of goods.

+# Checkour delivery choice

+Express delivery - during checkout, the customer is able to choose the time taken for a product to be delivered.
+If they pick express delivery, the order is processed and packaged within the same day and made ready for shippment/delivery within the same day.
+All gloceries shops and restaurants use express delivery.

+Express delivery will cost more than normal delivery service.
+The amount is calculated depending on the customer location and store of order.
+Express delivery order takes a day to 3 days maximum depending on location of customer.

+Normal delivery - if custom delivery, once the order is received, our agent warehouses near are notified and picks up the product for packaging, processing and made ready for delivery.
+The order can take between 5 to 7 days.
+This will ensure amble time to pick up goods and process them.

+A customer places an online order.

+The application verifies the order in a separate environment.

+Once the app verifies the order, the payment processing application charges the customer.

+After the payment is processed, the warehouse receives the order and picks, packages, and ships the order.

+The software records the workflow history in a database and the workflow ends with a successful delivery event.